These Nostalgic Shoes Are Already The Style Of The Summer – Buy Them Before They Sell Out Everywhere

-From The Row to Loeffler Randall, brands are banking on jelly shoes this summer.
+From The Row to M&S, brands are banking on jelly shoes this summer.

 Updated on

-That's right, woven out of brightly-coloured PVC - in summer-ready shades including turquoise and coral - these are a grown-up, and highly covetable, take on the very same jelly shoes you probably begged your parents for before you hit puberty.
+The jelly shoe provenance can be traced back to The Row's SS24 shows where the brand first introduced the Mara flats, a cult pair that's so unique, so arresting, that, of course, it sold out in all four colours in record time.
+That's right, woven out of brightly-coloured PVC - in summer-ready shades including turquoise and coral - these offered a grown-up, and highly covetable take on the very same jelly shoes you probably begged your parents for before you hit puberty.

 Not that it matters as they're completely sold out, but these vinyl flats also retail for £860, which is likely to drain your monthly pocket money almost immediately.
 Luckily, jelly shoes are having a moment this summer so the trickle-down effect has already started.
 In fact, they're a breakout search term on Google, where one particular brand is gaining traction for its own take: Ancient Greek Sandals.